 2021 ANN KOOPMAN SCIENCE-TECHNOLOGY COMMUNITY ACHIEVEMENT AWARD

 The Sci-Tech Achievement Award is the highest award presented by the Science-Technology Community (Sci-Tech) of the Special Libraries Association (SLA).
 It was established in 1974, and in 2014 was renamed in recognition of Ann Koopman, a longtime Sci-Tech member whose contributions to Sci-Tech, SLA, and Science/ Technology/ Engineering / Medical (STEM) librarianship throughout her career were too numerous to list.
 Thus, this award is reserved for those recipients whose professional work is marked by distinction and dedication to Sci-Tech and to STEM librarianship.
 The purpose of the award is to recognize those Community members who have made outstanding contributions to the Community and to science and technology librarianship.
 Primary consideration will be given to contributions and services to the Community.
 Significant and sustained involvement in other aspects of sci-tech librarianship is also valued.
 A nominee’s service to Sci-Tech and professional accomplishments within the past 5 years will be considered.
+You may see past award winner names on our main awards webpage.

 Any US-based individual who is paid over $600 for an award or honorarium (excluding travel expense reimbursements) will be issued a Form 1099 by SLA HQ, and will need to complete a W9 form.
 This is required by US IRS regulations.